Hey Coffey –

 What’s done is done.
 You’ve disrespected yourself, so those waves of shame are gonna hit, but you don’t have to drown in them.
 When that feeling hits, acknowledge it.
 Accept that you’re experiencing it.
 Then do something radical: Respond with the most caring action you’re capable of in that moment.

 That could be hitting a local AA meeting.

 It could be just washing the dishes.

 PS: Are you a fitness professional working with folks in recovery (from binge eating, alcohol, drugs, gambling, etc.)?
 Join me and some of the top fitness pros in the world at The Fitness Summit in Kansas City, MO, May 4-5 where I’ll be delivering my talk Tips for Personal Trainers Working with Clients in Recovery.
 Register here: www.thefitnesssummit.com

 - Looking back, I get a headache thinking about how much money I spent drinking at the bar, but I wasn’t just there for a buzz – I was lonely and wanted to be with humans. ↩

 - Yes, yes, I binged on food long before HS.
 I’m trying to be succinct here.
 Don’t you know people have a low tolerance for words on the Internet? ↩

 - I have to laugh every time I see those Mommy Needs Wine memes.
-What Mommy probably needs is a decent night’s sleep and a sense of connection and to be in her body more often and a few high-quality orgasms so she doesn’t feel like driving the minivan off the road as often. ↩
+What Mommy probably needs is a decent night’s sleep, a sense of connection, to be in her body more often, and a few high-quality orgasms so she doesn’t feel like driving the minivan off the road. ↩

 - One of these days I’ll write a piece about my work history.
 You’re welcome. ↩